Some councils allocate council and housing association homes using a direct offers system for people on the housing waiting list.

 - the number of people on the waiting list with higher priority than you

-You may have to wait for years in many areas.
-If you have low priority, you may never get housed through the council waiting list.
+In many areas you have to wait for years for housing.
+If you have low priority, you may not get a council or housing association home

 - the location of the property and its condition